Industrial Design => engineering Workflow

 Re: Industrial Design => engineering Workflow

-Probably not the same icons, but here they are: [stir] and [fan]
+Probably not the same icons, but here they are: and

 Re: Industrial Design => engineering Workflow

-mp3-250 wrote: Mon Jul 22, 2024 5:02 am I did some injection molding project in the past and the imported surfaces are the bible. at least for aesthetic components for vehicles.
+I have a lot of leash regarding how much I'm technically allowed to "adapt" the ID stuff, but there are sound reasons to put in effort to maintain the industrial designer's vision...
+I might be getting my next gig via an industrial designer who appreciated said effort on a past project.mp3-250 wrote: ↑Mon Jul 22, 2024 5:02 am I did some injection molding project in the past and the imported surfaces are the bible. at least for aesthetic components for vehicles.

 you can thicken them add ribs on the hidden side and propose a design modification with a well argumented reason.